Have you ever wanted to plan a weekend in Washington DC but didn’t know where to start?

 Inside the museum, you’ll be given a small card containing personal information and details of a real Holocaust victim.

 The museum is set up like a timeline.
 You’ll experience the start of the Holocaust up until its end.
-As you walk through, there are several poignant exhibits that highlight the true atrocities that took place in many European countries.
+As you walk through, several poignant exhibits highlight the true atrocities that took place in many European countries.

 At the end of the tour, you’ll have the opportunity to find out if the person on the card you have been carrying survived the Holocaust.
 Sadly, many of the victims did not.

 It’s an incredible museum that serves as an important reminder and memorial to the millions of victims of the Holocaust.

 Your next stop on the first day of your three days in Washington DC is the Smithsonian Castle.
 The Castle is actually named the Smithsonian Institution Building.

 This is where most of the offices for the various workers of the Smithsonian Museums are located.
 The Castle also serves as the visitor’s center for the Smithsonian Museums’ collective.